10 Fertility Myths and the Truths Behind Them

-Fertility myth#5: Having sex daily can increase chances of pregnancy
+Fertility myth#5: Having sex daily can increase the chances of pregnancy

 Many couples who want to have a child believe that having sex daily will increase their chances of conception.
 This may not be entirely true.
 Even if a couple has intercourse daily, but the woman has not yet ovulated -- conception is still not guaranteed.

 Ideally, a woman should be able to predict when she is most fertile through testing her cervical fluid.
 If she thinks she is near ovulation then the couple should have sex around this time.
 This increases their chances of fertilisation and therefore pregnancy.

 Not at all!
 Infertility can also be as much a man’s problem as a woman's.
 According to Dr. Suresh Nair, Fertility Specialist, Mount Elizabeth Hospital, women are responsible for only 35 % of the total infertility cases, while men are solely responsible for 30% of them.

 The remaining percentage is contributed by both men and women combined infertility.
 It is advisable that a couple should consult a doctor if they have not managed to conceive even after one year of trying.

 While there is a grain of truth in this statement, it is not entirely true.